Cheikh Hamidi

-Cheikh Hamidi (born April 6, 1983 in Saïda) is an Algerian footballer.
+Cheikh Hamidi (born April 6, 1983) is an Algerian footballer.
 He currently plays as a forward for MC Saïda in the Algerian Ligue Professionnelle 2.

 Hamidi received his first call-up to the Algerian National Team for a friendly against DR Congo on March 26, 2008.

 Club career

 On July 29, 2011, Hamidi signed a two-year contract with ASO Chlef, joining them on a free transfer from USM Alger.